 People who have read my blog are aware that I wrote a book on toilet training, The Practical Guide to Toilet Training Your Child With Low Muscle Tone.
 The issue of kids who “hold it in” didn’t make it into the book, but perhaps it should have.
-Children that have issues with muscle tone or connective tissue integrity, or both, risk current and future issues with incontinence if they overstretch these structures too far.
+Children that have problems with muscle tone or connective tissue integrity (or both) risk current and future issues with incontinence and UITs if they overstretch their bladder or bowel too far.
 We teach little girls to wipe front-to-back to prevent UTIs.
 We need to teach all children to avoid “holding it in” in the same manner that we discourage them from w-sitting.

-I am specifically speaking about kids with Ehlers Danlos Syndrome, Down Syndrome and all the other conditions that create pelvic weakness and control issues.
-But even if your child has idiopathic low tone, meaning that there is no identified cause, this can still become a problem.
+I am specifically speaking here about kids with Ehlers Danlos Syndrome, Down Syndrome and all the other conditions that create pelvic weakness and muscle control issues.
+But even if your child has idiopathic low tone (meaning that there is no identified cause) this can still become a problem.
 If you have Volume one of The JointSmart Child: Living and Thriving With Hypermobility (if you don’t, scroll to the bottom to learn where to purchase this!), you know that understanding the sensory processing issues that accompany hypermobility are key to managing it correctly.

 For little girls who are at a higher risk of UTIs, I tell parents to teach wiping after urination as a “pat-pat” rather than the standard recommendation of front-to-back wiping.
 Why?
-Because children aren’t really good at remember that, and even if you are standing right their reminding her, she may just wipe back-to-front because that is easier and more natural.
-“Pat-pat” is equally easy and reduces her risk of fecal contamination.
-Cannot tell you I have done hard research on this, but then, I have common sense.
-It is the smarter way for her to wipe.
+Because children aren’t really good at remember that awkward movement, and even if you are standing right their reminding her, she may just wipe back-to-front because that is easier and more natural.
+“Pat-pat” is an easy movement and reduces her risk of fecal contamination.
+I cannot tell you I have done hard research on this strategy reducing infections, but then, I have common sense.
+This is the smarter way for her to wipe.
 Want more info on wiping?
 Check out How To Teach Your Toddler To Wipe “Back There”

 The good news in all of this?
 Perceiving sensory feedback can be improved.
-There are higher-tech solutions like biofeedback, but children can also become more aware without tech.
-There are physical therapists that work on pelvic and core control, but some children will do well with learning how to use Kegels ( contractions of the pelvic floor muscles surrounding the urethra) and other methods of building awareness of the internal sensations of fullness and urgency.
+There are higher-tech solutions like biofeedback, but children can also become more aware of bladder fullness without tech.
+There are physical therapists that work on pelvic and core control, but some children will also do well with learning how to use Kegels ( contractions of the pelvic floor muscles surrounding the urethra) and other methods of building awareness of the internal sensations of fullness and urgency.
 Many occupational therapists use the Wilbarger Protocol for general proprioceptive awareness.
 If your child has Ehlers-Danlos Syndrome, please read Can You Use The Wilbarger Protocol With Kids That Have Ehlers-Danlos Syndrome? for information on how to use this treatment technique wisely.